-The world is now fully reliant on the internet and businesses are among those that need it most that's incontrovertible.
-It's also imperative that a business' network of different internet connections, from private 4G connections to the main fixed fibre line that feeds into the company's HQ, must all operate smoothly, without interruption or bottlenecks.
-Failure to maintain the smooth running of a network can result in operational slowdown and revenue loss.
+As businesses become ever more reliant on the internet and cloud-based services, it's imperative that a companies' network of connections, from private 4G connections to the main fixed fibre line that feeds into the company's HQ, must all operate smoothly, without interruption or bottlenecks.
+Failure to maintain the smooth running of a network can result in an operational slowdown and, worst still, revenue loss.

-That's why businesses have turned to software-defined wide area network (SD-WAN) products to manage their networks in a virtualised environment, which can streamline the routing of internet traffic around the business and predict bottlenecks before they interrupt the transmission of data.
+That's why businesses have turned to software-defined wide area network (SD-WAN).
+This allows enterprises to manage their networks in a virtualised environment, which can streamline the routing of internet traffic around the business and predict bottlenecks before they interrupt the transmission of data.

-Traditional WAN technology has focussed on connecting physical things at different locations such as company branches, datacentres and head office but as technology advances and the needs of a network evolve, these traditional routing methods have failed to adapt to these emerging needs.
+Traditional WAN technology has focussed on connecting physical things at different locations such as company branches, data centres and HQs, but as technology advances and the needs of a network evolve, these traditional routing methods have failed to adapt to these emerging needs.

 Increases in customer demands on bandwidth and the number of users who need to access the network have caused problems for WANs, as has new needs from Wi-Fi users such as greater demand for video and guest network access.
 But these are just some of the many issues the much-hyped SD-WAN products have aimed to address.

 As technology and processes have become more cloud-centric, previous techniques of routing traffic and managing network connections have become unusable.
 SD-WAN is a more contemporary and future-proofed method of network management and is designed to use a more visual interface from within a cloud instance.